tyler71/groupby/Readme.md

 Each additional filter will create a new subdirectory.

-Merge also has 4 different methods for handling existing file conflicts.
+Merge also has 7 different methods for handling existing file conflicts.
 If unspecified, defaults to COUNT
 * COUNT
 * IGNORE
 * ERROR
+* NEWER
+* OLDER
+* LARGER
-* CONDITION
+* SMALLER

 ##### Count
 Syntax: `--exec-merge testdir:COUNT`